 Uptown, Old Town, and Mission Valley are great areas for families because they are close to SeaWorld San Diego, and Balboa Park, which houses the world-famous San Diego Zoo, free cultural events, a myriad of museums and gardens, and hiking trails across 1,200 acres.

 There is also great value in this area with lower-priced chain hotels and accommodations that have sleeper-sofa options for large families, and kitchenettes for extended stays.
 While there are plenty of historic sites, great Mexican restaurants, and even superb craft beer breweries and tasting rooms within reach, there is limited nightlife and it is far from the coast.
 Therefore, the California vibe is nearly completely missing.
-This is especially true in Mission Valley, which is straight suburbia with a tangle of major freeways, car lots, and shopping centers.
+This is especially true in Mission Valley, which is a straight suburbia with a tangle of major freeways, car lots, and shopping centers.